 Hanover Park is a medium-sized village located in the state of Illinois.
 With a population of 38,333 people and six constituent neighborhoods, Hanover Park is the 47th largest community in Illinois.

 Hanover Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hanover Park is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hanover Park who work in office and administrative support (18.46%), sales jobs (9.84%), and management occupations (7.18%).

 Also of interest is that Hanover Park has more people living here who work in computers and math than 95% of the places in the US.

-The population of Hanover Park overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hanover Park, 23.58% have at least a bachelor's degree.
+The education level of Hanover Park citizens is a little higher than the average for US cities and towns: 23.58% of adults in Hanover Park have at least a bachelor's degree.

 The per capita income in Hanover Park in 2010 was $23,792, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $95,168 for a family of four.
 However, Hanover Park contains both very wealthy and poor people as well.

 Hanover Park is an extremely ethnically-diverse village.
 The people who call Hanover Park home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Hanover Park, accounting for 36.97% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hanover Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Hanover Park include Polish, Irish, Italian, and English.